taskcluster/taskcluster-lib-pulse/README.md

 The `Connection` instance emits a `retiring` event when retirement begins.
 Consumers should respond to this message by cancelling any channel consumers.
-The `retiring` event from the `Connection` will be followed by a `connected` event from the `Connector` for the next connection.
+The `retiring` event from the `Connection` will be followed by a `connected` event from the `Client` for the next connection.

 ## Shutdown

-Call the async `Connector.stop` method to shut the whole thing down.
+Call the async `Client.stop` method to shut the whole thing down.
 This will wait until all existing `Connection` instances are finished their retirement.

 # Examples